MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 If your experience does require multiple interaction models, we've found that many end users may encounter difficulty transitioning from one model to another -- especially end users who are new to MR.

 > [!Note]
-> To help guide designers and developers through choices that can be difficult in MR, we've also included guidance on using multiple interaction models in the [Transitioning interaction models](coming-soon.md) article below.
+> To help guide designers and developers through choices that can be difficult in MR, we're working on more guidance for using multiple interaction models.

 ## See also